aanastasiou/docvis/README.rst

 files, complete with interactive plots that they can configure entirely from the markup.

-Plots can be entered with "markup" such as:
+Plots can be entered along with markdown with the following:

 ``%$ line(x=[0,1,2,3], y=[0,1,0,1], title="Some plot") $%``